-1- Use a different color of fabric
+1. Use a different colored fabric

 You can play with fabric color the same way you do with floss color.
 You can even change the color yourself by dyeing or painting your fabric.

-This Charlescraft 14 Counts fabric is available in 19 different colors!
+This Charlescraft 14 Counts fabric is available in 19 different colors.

-2- Change the number of strands used for added effect
+2. Change the number of strands used for added effect

-You can play around with effects not only by using color shade changes but also the number of strands.
+You can play around with effects not only by using color changes but also the number of strands.
 We usually choose two strands when stitching, but going for one or three can have a shade effect.

-3- Give metallic threads a try
+3. Give metallic threads a try

-Metallic threads are not as lenient as cotton so you have to be a bit more careful.
+Metallic threads are not as lenient as cotton so you have to be more careful.
 Take it slow at first until you get used to it as it won’t feel the same way.

 Unlike regular cotton threads, metallic threads have a different measurement type and are more adapted to larger fabric count.

 Be careful not to separate the strands like you do for regular threads!

-4- Accessorize your stitching with beads or buttons!
+4. Accessorize your stitching with beads or buttons

-5- Take it up a crazier notch with Glow-in-the-Dark threads
+5. Take it crazier with Glow-in-the-Dark threads

-Turn off the lights and see your stitching take on a whole different dimension!
+Turn off the lights and see your stitching take on a whole different dimension.

-You can also buy your own threads and create your own designs that is admired by your family and friends even when the lights are out.
+You can buy your own glow in the dark threads and create your own designs for family and friends to admire when the lights are out.